ZakaryGates/111111/Colour.md

 ## Blending colours

-Unlike traditional turtle graphics systems, Blockly provides a means for blending two colours, as though one were blending two different colours of paint.
-The following block provides the colour that would be obtained by mixing equal amounts of red paint (actually, [red light](http://www.newton.dep.anl.gov/askasci/gen99/gen99557.htm)) and yellow paint:
+This block blends two colours together, as though one were mixing paint together (actually light, not paint).
+The example below produces the colour that would be obtained by mixing equal amounts of red and yellow (the result would be orange).

 ![](colour-blend.png)